ChicAfricanCulture/ChicAfricanCulture/README.md

         </div>
         <div class="about">
             <h2>About The African Gourmet</h2>
-            <p>This project is part of <a href="https://www.theafricangourmet.com" target="_blank">The African Gourmet</a> ecosphere — a digital archive dedicated to exploring and preserving African food culture, traditions, and wisdom.
+            <p>The Sankofa Kitchen project is part of <a href="https://www.theafricangourmet.com" target="_blank">The African Gourmet</a> ecosphere — a digital archive dedicated to exploring and preserving African food culture, traditions, and wisdom.
 These games are playdates with that archive.</p>
             <p>Visit the main site for field notes, recipes, and deeper stories from the kitchen.</p>
         </div>
         <div class="games">